×

 Apache NiFi gives real-time data movement with visual flow design.
 It’s open-source and great for data engineers who want control and traceability.

-When to use it: When routing, transforming, and syncing data from many sources—APIs, files, databases—in real time or batch.
+When to use it: When routing, transforming, and syncing data from many sources: APIs, files, and databases in real time or batch.

 Example: Your retail stores send sensor data to a central system.
 NiFi ingests that from multiple edge devices, enriches it, and syncs it to your analytics system as it happens.